Akopti8/Akopti8/README.md

-- 👋 Hi, I’m @Akopti8
+- 👋 Hi, I’m Antonio Michelangelo Kopti.
-- 👀 I’m interested in Mathmatical Computation
+- 👀 I’m interested in Mathmatical Computation, Software development, Machine Learning, Web development/Design.
-- 🌱 I’m currently double majoring in CS and Math
+- 🌱 I’m currently double majoring in CS and Math at Bridgewater college.
-- 💞️ I’m looking to collaborate on Computational Mathematical projects
+- 💞️ I’m looking to collaborate on Computational Mathematical projects and any other fascinating projects.
-- 📫 you can check out my website at antonkopti.com or email me at akopti@eagles.bridgewater.edu
+- 📫 you can check out my website at www.antonkopti.com or email me at akopti@eagles.bridgewater.edu I am open for work.